The Crescent, Wisbech

-Although locally referred to as The Crescent, the development consists of a circus including The Crescent, Union Place, Ely Place surrounding Medworth's former residence, the Georgian period villa known as Wisbech Castle with two squares at either end (Museum Square and Castle Square).
+Although locally referred to as The Crescent, the development consists of a circus including The Crescent, Union Place, Ely Place surrounding Medworth's former residence, the Regency period villa known as The Castle with two squares at either end (Museum Square and Castle Square).
 The museum was added in 1847 on a plot that had not belonged to Medworth.
 The two Places are separated by Market Street.
 This was created after Medworth bought from Mr John Powell a house that stood where the entrance to Market Street now is, and promptly demolished it.
 Later part of the Castle Estate was walled off to create a public space on which a war memorial was subsequently built.

 Many notable people have either lived or stayed in the circus since it was built over 200 years ago, and some are commemorated on special plaques attached to the relevant buildings.
 Some of the circus townhouses are still in residential use, others have been converted into office accommodation.
 A modern public library now occupies the site of a former chapel and a former chapel was converted into a Freemasons lodge.

 Design and construction

 The streets that are known today as "The Crescent" was much earlier the site of a Norman castle.
 Later replaced with bishops' palaces and then a mansion for Secretary John Thurloe.

 The mansion built for Thurloe and the land on which The Crescent stands was bought at auction from the see of the Bishop of Ely for £2,305 by Medworth in 1793.
 He developed some plots and sold others.
 Each purchaser bought a length to construct a similar façade, and then employed their own architect to build a house behind the façade to their own specifications.
 This system of town planning is betrayed at the rear and can be seen from Love Lane (formerly Deadman's Lane) behind the Crescent: while the front is fairly uniform and symmetrical, the rear is a mixture of differing roof heights, juxtapositions and fenestration.
 A network of passages linking with Love Lane provide access to the rear (south) of the properties in The Crescent.
 Names have changed over the years, they are currently identified with street name plates Ghost Passage and Gunson's Passage.
 They also provided pedestrian access to the Georgian theatre in Alexandra Road.

-In the middle of the circus is Wisbech Castle, the Regency villa that was constructed with the demolished material from Thurloe's mansion.
+In the middle of the circus is The Castle, the Regency villa that was constructed with the demolished material from Thurloe's mansion.
 A large flower bed now makes a partition between the lower and upper lawns.
 The lower lawn was once fitted out as a tennis court.
 The upper lawn lies over the vaults of the former mansion.
 The villa looks out onto what is now the war memorial and Crescent Gardens towards the Clarkson Memorial and Bridge Street.
 Castle Lodge on Museum Square was also constructed from recycling material from the mansion.